nicolovacis/ComputerEngineeringProject/README.md

 1. _csv_input_path_ -> the path of the fault list used
 2. _csv_output_path_ -> the path of the desired to save your generated fault list

+_name_executable_ is the desired name for the .exe file.
 First it is necessary to compile using the following command:

 ```bash